sunfishcode/basic-text/docs/background.md

 logical content, it includes numerous compatibility mechanisms, and it contains flexibility for parties with private agreements.

-The [Plain Text] format here is more focused on being just a plain text format with just enough information to permit the text to be rendered legibly.
+The [Text] format here is more focused on being just a plain text format with just enough information to permit the text to be rendered legibly.